 …among many other things that Downtown has to offer.

-OLD NORTH END
+OLD NORTH END COLORADO SPRINGS

 Walking or driving through the Old North End is like opening a story book.
-Each home has a narrative and represents history memorialized.
+Each home has a narrative that represents history memorialized.
 One is transfixed by the beauty and character of the houses.
 Imagine yourself walking with your loved one and your pet along tree-lined streets and Victorian-era homes.
-A lovely part of town.
+It’s a lovely part of town.
 Large, magnificent residences, most of which have been painstakingly restored.
 Each home is unexpected and flavorful.
 No two homes are the same.
 This area boasts turn of the century mansions.

-Built from the late 1800s through the 40s and 50s, the demand for these old homes is high.
+Built in the late 1800s through the 40s and 50s, the demand for these old homes is high.
 As a result, you can expect to pay $750k to 1M+.
-A few homes that are newer or need restoration can be acquired for half that price but will need some elbow grease to return them to their original glory or receive an update (for those who desire a modern-vintage appeal).
+A few homes that are newer or need restoration can be acquired for half that price, but will need some elbow grease to return them to their original glory or receive an update (for those who desire a modern-vintage appeal).

 Ideally situated in the Old North End is Colorado College, a highly acclaimed institution.
 Built in 1874, it has a rich heritage and is a source of pride for our community.